GaziYucel/optimetaCitations/README.md

     │  |  |  ├─ Inbound.php          # Methods for retrieving data
     │  |  |  └─ Outbound.php         # Methods for depositing data
     |  |  ├─ ...Other services       # Other services follow the same structure
-    |  |  ├─ ApiAbstract.php         # This class is used by service Api class
+    |  |  ├─ ApiAbstract.php         # This class is extended by the Api classes
+    |  |  ├─ ConstantsAbstract.php   # This class is used by by the Constants classes
-    |  |  └─ ExecuteAbstract.php     # This class is used by service Inbound / Outbound classes
+    |  |  └─ ExecuteAbstract.php     # This class is used by the Inbound / Outbound classes
     │  ├─ FrontEnd                   # Classes for the front end, e.g. ArticleView
     │  ├─ Handlers                   # Handlers, e.g. Outbound, Inbound, API
     │  ├─ Helpers                    # Helper classes